mattpopovich/mattpopovich.com/_posts/2024-05-15-introduction-to-the-command-line--shell--terminal-etc.md

 #  width: 100   # in pixels
 #  height: 40   # in pixels
 #  alt: image alternative text
-#description:               # A short sentence to describe the article, used when sharing links on social media
+description: This post will take you from couch to the command line in 15mins!
 ---

 ## Disclaimer
 *Command line*, *command prompt*, *shell*, *terminal*, *console*, etc. can sometimes be used interchangeably.
 I will be using them interchangeably in this article.
 Normally, they are all referring to a window in which you input text commands and receive text output.

 There are **a lot** of intricacies in the terminal.
 You might call them ["quirks"](https://youtu.be/2aiopbNnyF8) or ["features"](https://youtu.be/BQ0mlXQezxE?si=ijwZunxB5kDFciGI).
 You will never learn them all and some of them still stump me to this day.
 Half of the battle is just knowing which features exist.
-If you don't remember exactly how to use a feature, any search engine will get you there ("*How do I copy a file in the terminal*").
+If you know it exists (even though you might not remember exactly how to use a feature), any search engine will get you there ("*How do I copy a file in the terminal*").
 If you can think it, someone has probably done it in the terminal.

-Most of the terminal follows the same general pattern:
+Also, the terminal does not add a newline between commands.
+I have added that in hopes of making things easier to read.

+## Opening the Terminal
+The terminal is opened differently depending on your operating system:
+* Windows
+  * Search for the program "*Command Prompt*"
+* Mac
+  * Search for the program "*Terminal.app*"
+* Linux
+  * Search for the program "*Terminal*"
+  * Or via the keyboard shortcut `ctrl` + `alt` + `t`

+> Note that **most** of this post will not work in Windows' Command Prompt.
+The Command Prompt uses a different language compared to Mac and Linux's terminals.
+See [this answer](https://superuser.com/a/349514/552207) for additional information.
+{: .prompt-danger }

+More detailed information via [effective-shell.com](https://effective-shell.com/part-1-transitioning-to-the-shell/getting-started/#opening-the-shell) (with pictures!).

 ## How to Use
 The terminal is made up of three possible things: